 Recession and depression are a term being constantly talked about throughout the recent coronavirus pandemic.
 So are you ready for life to get back to ‘normal’, whatever normal is?
-Perhaps it will make you more apprehensive than previously or encourage you to take more risks in life?
+Perhaps it will make you more apprehensive than previously or encourage you to take more risks in life.

 Thinking about how the World and life as we know it might change forever.
 But could it be a catalyst for positive changes in life and business?
 Embracing this different reality and new direction.

 We are potentially heading towards unknown recession territory.
 Even economists are finding it difficult to predict the future economic situation when it comes to the pandemic and what shaped recovery we may follow.
-There are three routes we may take and economists are deliberating whether it likely we follow a V, U or L shape.
+There are three routes we may take and economists are deliberating whether it is likely we follow a V, U or L shape.